jigerjain/Interview_Tips/README.md

   https://www.hashicorp.com/resources/introduction-vault-whiteboard-armon-dadgar

 ## Network Security
-- Difference between Symmetric and Assymetric cryptography
+- Difference between Symmetric and Asymmetric cryptography
-- Difference between Public key cryptography and Assymmtric key cryptography: Both are same *Tricky Question*
+- Difference between Public key cryptography and Asymmtric key cryptography: Both are same *Tricky Question*
+- Modes in Cryptography (Eg. EBC, CBC, etc)
+- During Data Compression and Encrytion what happens first compression or encryption
+  Compression happens first since the entropy (spread) of randomness in data is low, thus compression could be high, thus it is advantageous to first compress then encrypt.
 - Difference between Encryption, Encoding, Hashing and Obfuscation
 https://danielmiessler.com/study/encoding-encryption-hashing-obfuscation/
  - What is Rainbow-table: *Briefly it is a collection of precomputed hashes*